-Summary + clapping
+Summary

-- Because of delays between infections and observation truncation is everywhere when studying infectious disease models. - Multiple models exist to account for this and most perform quite well. - In general though these models are not used as part of wider practice. - The epinowcast R package aims to change that. - There are lots of exciting use cases and extensions.
-Please reach out if interested.
+- Because of delays between infections and observation truncation is everywhere when studying infectious disease models. - Multiple models exist to account for this and most perform quite well. - In general though these models are not used as part of wider practice. - The epinowcast R package aims to change that. - There is lots of interesting development to be done and lots of exciting use cases and extensions.
+Please reach out if interested!